sablier-labs/sandbox/README.md

 **↪ Single stream management through Flow**

+- Preview the 10 most recent Flow streams using Envio
 - Create a Flow stream using the UI Form
 - Withdraw from a Flow stream using the UI Form